 Term.
 This Agreement shall expire upon the earlier to occur of (i) two (2) years after the date first written in this Agreement or (ii) by one party providing to the other parties no less than thirty (30) days written notice of that party’s intention to terminate this Agreement.

 Effect of Termination.
 Notwithstanding any expiration or termination of this Agreement, the obligations in Sections 4 and 5 shall survive and continue in full force and effect, subject to the provisions of Section 3 of this Agreement: (a) for two (2) years after disclosure with respect to non-technical Confidential Information, and (b) indefinitely with respect to technical Confidential Information.
 Upon termination or expiration of this Agreement, or upon Discloser’s written request, each Recipient of Confidential Information from the Discloser will promptly, either destroy all of Discloser’s Confidential Information in its possession, including all copies and compilations thereof, or, if requested by Discloser, return all of Discloser’s Confidential Information, including all copies and compilations thereof.
-Notwithstanding anything in this Section 8 to the contrary, no party shall be obligated to erase Confidential Information that is contained in an archived computer system backup made in accordance with that party's security and/or disaster recovery procedures.
+Notwithstanding anything in this Section 8 to the contrary, no party shall be obligated to erase Confidential Information that is contained in an archived computer system backup made in accordance with that party's security and/or disaster recovery procedures, so long as Confidential Information so contained is erased or destroyed in accordance with such procedures within one month after the termination or expiration of this Agreement or such written request from Discloser.

 Equitable Remedies.
 Each Recipient acknowledges that Discloser’s Confidential Information may contain valuable trade secrets and that a Recipient’s breach or threatened breach of this Agreement may cause irreparable damage to Discloser for which Discloser will be entitled to obtain injunctive or other equitable relief as well as monetary damages.